sg893052/sonic-buildimage/copp/SONiC_CoPP.md

 2. Multiple CoPP classifiers can be assigned to the same CPU queue.
 The max number of CPU queues will be silicon specific.

 ### 1.1.4 Performance Requirements
-1. The max aggregate packet rate should be tuned to protect the CPU from utilizing too much CPU bandwidth (<mark>**TODO: provide guidance on what is "too much CPU utilization"**</mark>)
+1. The max aggregate packet rate should be tuned to protect the CPU from utilizing too much CPU bandwidth

 ### 1.1.5 Warm Boot Requirements
 CoPP functionalities are not expected to work during warm reboot but will be restored after warm reboot.
 Traffic to CPU will get dropped when CPU is reset until SAI drivers have restored the CPU pkt path.